apache/airflow/docs/apache-airflow/concepts/dynamic-task-mapping.rst

 Placing limits on mapped tasks
 ==============================

-There are two limits that you can place on a task: how many mapped task instances can be created as the result of expansion, and how many of the mapped task can run at once.
+There are two limits that you can place on a task:
+  #. the number of mapped task instances can be created as the result of expansion.
+  #.
+The number of the mapped task can run at once.

 - **Limiting number of mapped task**